 Sibling Rivalry: While there's initial spats here and there, the six Carr children get on very well.
 Elsie is left out at the start of What Katy Did as she is too young for Katy and Clover to play with, yet too old to join in with the younger children.

 The Thing That Would Not Leave: When she was younger, Katy had a habit of bringing home 'new friends' with her.
 One such friend was Imogen, a girl from school, who while was very nice in class, put on airs and graces at the Carr household which made her come across as selfish and petty.
 Katy and Clover even comment that it felt like ages before she left.

-Later, Mrs. Worrett an obese, talkative neighbor who settles into a rocking chair and stays the entire afternoon.
+Later, Mrs. Worrett, an obese, talkative neighbour who settles into a rocking chair and stays the entire afternoon.